Common Counter Arguments against Bitcoin Debunked

 Since Bitcoin was created by Satoshi Nakamoto a decade ago, the cryptocurrency continues to spark arguments amongst economists, financial experts, and the regular folks.
 Bitcoin challenges the very idea of money, and this is something most people are not ready to accept.
 The operability of Bitcoin and its features have been questioned at every twist and turn, especially during the bear cycle when the price crashes by a large percentage.

-The incredible rise of Bitcoin in 2017, which saw the price surge by roughly 2,000% to reach $20,000 led to an intense argument about its status.
-The astronomic rise in the cryptocurrency space is unlike anything is ever seen before, and this naturally sparked debates.
+The incredible rise of Bitcoin in 2017, which saw the price surge by roughly 2,000% to reach $20,000, led to an intense argument about its status.
+The astronomic rise in the cryptocurrency space is unlike anything seen before, and this naturally sparked debates.
 While most people believe that Bitcoin’s underlying technology, the blockchain, has immense value, they don’t think that about Bitcoin.
-However, Most of the claims against Bitcoin such as Bitcoin isn’t backed by anything are false.
+However, most of the claims against Bitcoin, such as that it isn’t backed by anything, are false.

 We will look at some of the top arguments made against Bitcoin and debunk them.
 Hopefully, this post will provide answers to many Bitcoin skeptics.